 B. Most investigations can be accomplished handily with sample volumes of 10 mL or less.
 Investigators must provide explicit justification of requests for larger sample sizes or for frequent intervals within a core.
-Requests which exceed reasonable size or frequency limits will require explicit justifications and more time to process and are unlikely to be granted in their entirety.
+Requests which exceed reasonable size or frequency limits will require more time to process and are unlikely to be granted in their entirety.